Menu Close

 The most common treatment for borderline personality disorder (BPD) is talking therapy.
 Talk therapy can feel intimidating, but research has shown that it can be effective in helping BPD symptoms.

-Among the therapies used is dialectical behaviour therapy (DBT), which teaches alternative methods for coping with grief rather than harmful practices like substance abuse or self-injury.
+Among the therapies used is dialectical behaviour therapy (DBT), which teaches alternative methods for coping with grief rather than harmful practices like substance use or self-harm.
 Another therapy often used when treating BPD is Mentalisation-based therapy (MBT).
 MBT aims to help you recognise and understand mental states and examine thoughts about yourself and others.

 There is no medication to treat borderline personality disorder (BPD).
 However, your doctor can prescribe medication if you have another mental illness besides BPD, such as anxiety and depression.

-• Establish a routine: form a daily routine for structure and purpose, with consistent wake-up and mealtimes.
+• Establish a routine: form a daily routine for structure and purpose, with consistent times when waking up and eating.

 • Practice breathing exercises: incorporate calming breathing exercises into your daily routine to regain control over your emotions.